We have audited the accompanying Standalone Financial Statements of Hindustan Copper Limited (“the Company”),

 |

-Information Other than the Standalone Financial Statements and Auditor's Report Thereon
+Information Other than the Standalone Financial Statements and Auditor's Report thereon

 The Company's Board of Directors is responsible for the other information.
 The other information comprises the information included in the Report of the Board of Directors, Management Discussion and Analysis Report, Report on CSR activities, Business Responsibility and sustainability Report, Corporate Governance Report and other annexure to Directors Report including Shareholder's Information, but does not include the Standalone Financial Statements and our auditor's report thereon.
-The Report of the Board of Directors including annexures and other related statements forming part of the Company's annual report is expected to be made available to us after the date of our this auditor report.
+The Report of the Board of Directors, including annexures and other related statements forming part of the Company's annual report, is expected to be made available to us after the date of this auditor report.

 Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance or conclusion thereon.